1 Peter

 Instructions to Elders and Final Exhortations (5:1-14)

-Peter appeals to the elders as a fellow elder and witness of Christ's sufferings to shepherd the flock willingly and humbly, exhorts the young to submit to their elders, calls all to cast their anxieties on God and resist the devil with firm faith, and closes with a benediction of restoration and eternal glory, greetings from the church in Babylon and Mark, and a final wish of peace.
+Peter appeals to the elders as a fellow elder and witness of Christ's sufferings to shepherd the flock willingly and humbly, exhorts the young to submit to their elders, calls all to cast their anxieties on God and resist the devil with firm faith, and closes with a benediction of restoration and eternal glory, greetings from the church in Babylon and Mark, and a final blessing of peace.

 Chapter Summaries

-1. 1Peter greets the elect exiles of the Dispersion, blesses God for the living hope of the resurrection and an imperishable heavenly inheritance, encourages believers whose faith is being refined through trials, and calls them to holiness, reverent fear, and sincere love as those redeemed by the precious blood of Christ and born again through the living word of God.
+1. 1Peter greets the elect exiles of the Dispersion, blesses God for the living hope of the resurrection and an imperishable heavenly inheritance, encourages believers whose faith is being refined through trials, and calls them to holiness, reverent fear, and sincere love as those redeemed by the blood of Christ and born again through the living word of God.

 3. 3Peter gives instructions to wives and husbands about conduct within marriage, calls all believers to unity and compassion, encourages them to endure suffering for righteousness with a ready defense of their hope, and points to Christ's once-for-all suffering for sins, his proclamation to the spirits in prison, and his exaltation at God's right hand.